 Surprisingly the island used to be home to the Great China Match factory which was the largest in Southeast Asia until its closure in the 1970s.
 It was also the epicentre of Hong Kong’s lime production industry.

 Looking east from the shore you can just about make out the skyscrapers on Hong Kong island.

 I headed back to the western side of the island where large (fishing?) boats were moored.

 Nearby the site of the old match factory is the colourful Seven Sisters Temple (七姊廟) which was built by a local who apparently received instructions to do so in a dream.

-And so after a simple late lunch in one of the small restaurants which line the main street I headed back to ferry terminal to rejoin the hustle and bustle of city life.
+And so after a simple late lunch in one of the small restaurants which line the main street, I headed back to the ferry terminal to rejoin the hustle and bustle of city life.